UN offensive into North Korea: ROK I Corps advances to the Manchurian border (26 October – 17 November)

 Following the landing of US X Corps at Wonsan, the ROK Capital Division, already north of Hungnam, continued its attack northward in three regimental combat teams.
-The ROK Cavalry Regiment of the division, a motorized organization, constituted what General Almond called the "flying column."
+The ROK Cavalry Regiment of the division, a motorized organization, constituted what Almond called the "flying column."
 It was to advance as rapidly as possible toward the border.
 Almond made arrangements for supplying this flying column from an LST at sea, and he provided it with a tactical air control party from the 7th Infantry Division.
 On 28 October, the ROK Cavalry Regiment against strong opposition captured Songjin, 105 mi northeast of Hungnam.
 At the same time, the 1st Regiment of the Capital Division approached P'ungsan, inland halfway to the border on the Iwon-Sinch'ang-ni- Hyesanjin road.
 Two days later the third regiment of the division, the 18th, reached the south end of Pujon Reservoir.

 In front of the ROK Cavalry Regiment on the coastal road an estimated KPA battalion retreated northward toward Kilchu, a sizable town 20 mi north of Songjin, 14 mi inland from the coast, the farthest point inland for a town of any size along the whole length of the east coastal road.
 Situated beyond the reach of effective naval gunfire, it was a favorable place for the North Koreans to fight a delaying action.
 The ROK attack before daylight of 3 November developed into a day-long battle which failed to win the town.
 The ROK 1st Regiment joined the Cavalry Regiment in the battle.
 By daylight of 5 November the two ROK regiments had encircled Kilchu, and they captured it before noon.
-On the day of Kilchu's capture F4U Corsair air strikes from the 1st Marine Air Wing were credited with destroying 2 KPA tanks, 4 artillery pieces and 350 KPA dead.
+On the day of Kilchu's capture F4U Corsair air strikes from the 1st Marine Air Wing were credited with destroying two KPA tanks, four artillery pieces and 350 KPA dead.
 The next day a count of all the North Korean dead reached 530.
-In the Kilchu battle, the ROK captured 9 45mm antitank guns, 6 82mm mortars, and 10 heavy machine guns.
+In the Kilchu battle, the ROK captured nine 45mm antitank guns, six 82mm mortars and ten heavy machine guns.
 The ROK Cavalry Regiment lost 21 killed and 91 wounded.
 Prisoners said the KPA 507th Brigade had defended the town.
 The local North Korean commander reportedly ordered the execution of a battalion commander whose unit had retreated.